gada1982/CarND-Advanced-Lane-Lines/README.md

 - Python 3.5
 - Environment [CarND-Term1-Starter-Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) provided by Udacity
 - [Project Data] (https://github.com/udacity/CarND-Advanced-Lane-Lines) provided by Udacity
+- Some code is taken out the material of the lectures of the Nanodegree *Self-Driving Car Engineer* provided by Udacity

 # 2. Files
 - TODO